Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

 var container = IoC.Get<SimpleContainer>();
 ```

-Next, two interfaces are added tot the container as ``Singleton`` which means only one instance will be created and the instance will be used repeatedly.
+Next, two interfaces are added to the container as ``Singleton`` which means only one instance will be created and the instance will be used repeatedly.
 You should consider carefully if you really need to use a single instance container.

 ```C#
  _container